 By Sayanti Chakraborty and Stephen Nellis

-(Reuters) - Microsoft Corp on Wednesday briefly topped $1 trillion in value for the first time after executives predicted continued growth for its cloud computing business.
+(Reuters) - Microsoft Corp on Wednesday briefly topped $1 trillion (774 billion pounds) in value for the first time after executives predicted continued growth for its cloud computing business.

 The Redmond, Washington-based company beat Wall Street estimates for quarterly profit and revenue, powered by an unexpected boost in Windows revenue and brisk growth in its cloud business which has reached tens of billions of dollars in sales.

 Microsoft shares rose 4.4% to $130.54 in late trading after the forecast issued on a conference call with investors, pushing the company ahead of Apple Inc's $980 billion market capitalisation.
 The companies and Amazon.com Inc have taken turns in recent months to rank as the world's most valuable U.S.-listed company.

 Microsoft's stock has gained about 23% gain so far this year, after hitting a record high of $125.85 during regular trading hours.

 Under Chief Executive Satya Nadella, the company has spent the past five years shifting from reliance on its once-dominant Windows operating system to selling cloud-based services.